State Urban Mass Transit Operating Assistance

 Annual funding amounts per system are equalized via formula statewide, combining grants from the State Urban Mass Transit Operating Assistance Program as well as Federal Formula programs for Rural and Urban Areas.

-Approximately one-half of total annual operating expenses for Wisconsin transit systems are reimbursed through state and federal grants.
+Approximately one-half of total annual operating expenses for Wisconsin transit systems are funded through state and federal grants.

 WisDOT awards 85.20 formula grant funds via the annual Public Transit Assistance Program (PTAP).
-This program’s application is made available online in WisDOT’s BlackCat® Grant Management System each fall.
+This program’s application becomes available in WisDOT’s Transit Management System (TMS) each fall.
+See 'Navigating the WisDOT TMS' for information on how to register as a public transit agency and add users to your organization within TMS.
+The presentation is a large file and may require a lengthy download time.

 Contacts: